 So what should you do to protect yourself, your home, and your property?

 “Having insurance coverage for short-term rental activities such as Airbnb is certainly the safest approach when it comes to running your Airbnb hosting business.

 Since the Airbnb Host Guarantee is not an insurance policy and does not cover the full range of potential damages, ensure you have short-term rental liability coverage either through your established home insurance or another short-term rental insurance policy,” advises Cross.

-While some insurance companies accommodate Airbnb hosts by offering coverage specifically for their situation, others are leaving hosts guessing if their claims will be approved or not.
-The best advice is what Gryglik said: ask your insurer, or potential insurers, specifically about renting your place out on Airbnb and what is covered.
+Some insurance companies accommodate Airbnb hosts by offering coverage specifically for their situation.
+As for others, they are left with hosts guessing if their claims will be approved or not.
+The best advice is what Gryglik says: ask your insurer, or potential insurers, specifically about renting your place out on Airbnb and what is covered.

-If your home insurance policy won’t cover it, you can find another home insurance company that will or can opt for a policy that specializes in short-term vacation rentals.
+If your home insurance policy won’t cover it, you can find another company that will.
+In contrast, you can find a company that can opt for a policy that specializes in short-term vacation rentals.